Language Patterns

 Lively Illustrations

-The illustrations that accompany the decodable stories are carefully designed to supplement but not duplicate the text.
+The illustrations that accompany the decodable stories are carefully designed to supplement, not duplicate the text.
+The pictures have lots to talk about, but students can't predict the text.

 12